 Our reaction to being treated wrongly (whether real or perceived) is also usually coming from a delusional place.
 We react out of hurt and we either repressively withdraw or strike out in anger.
 That is why revenge themes are so captivating: they appeal to our isolated sense of justice.
 Now, does that mean no one is ever culpable or that we shouldn’t defend ourselves?
 I don’t think so.
 Rather, it means that we come at the situation from the cosmic perspective of Oneness.
 From this perspective, no one is innocent and all have fallen short.
 We’ve all missed the mark or taken the wrong trail.

 So that leads me to another word that is often used in this context: grace.
 I believe that grace is a very important concept.
 In the Abrahamic faith, grace is the unearned gift of a benevolent and supreme being.
-In Buddhism, grace is the action that comes from understanding our interdependence.
+In Buddhism, grace is also a gift (our inherent True Nature) but the emphasis is on the action that comes from understanding our interdependence.
 My understanding of this interconnectedness helps me to realize that “there but for grace, go I.” In other words, if I had been conditioned differently, perhaps I would have done the exact painful thing that was done to me.
 Does understanding excuse such behavior?
 No, but it does help us to understand why.

 So, in summary, what can we do to reconcile all of this?
 We can commit to ending our own suffering.
 We will not always be able to stop the pain that we experience in life but we can choose what we believe about the pain.
 Forgiveness, to me, is about ending my own suffering and letting go of the wrong that has been done.
 It does not exist anymore, except in my own mind.
 I end this suffering by mindfully avoiding new pain when I can.
 I try to stop the conflict before it develops.
 And when I can’t, I try to end the pain as compassionately as possible and move on.
 I end the suffering by changing the narrative running in my head.
 I choose the story line that serves me best and is based upon Oneness.
 This creates in me an attitude of both/and where I leave the shackles of perfectionism behind.
 And this creativity transforms me, opening my heart and mind to a boundless sense of possibility, where I don’t have to define myself or what I do by someone else’s script and timetable.
 It brings forth a clarity and charity that heals and harmonizes both myself and the world.